The Bankrate promise

 - How stable is your source of income?

-- How will co-signing or co-borrowing affect your own future life goals?
+- How will co-signing or co-borrowing affect your future goals?

 - What are the financial habits of the co-applicant or primary borrower?

-If you know the risks and want to borrow money with someone to accomplish a common goal, co-borrowing might make sense.
-Alternatively, if you want to help out a loved one by guaranteeing a loan, co-signing might be right for you.
+Co-borrowing might make sense if you know the risks and want to borrow money with someone to accomplish a common goal.
+Alternatively, co-signing might be right for you if you want to help out a loved one by guaranteeing a loan.